Images © Arup / F2K

 Buildings configured with ADPT support high-quality indoor environments through:

-• healthy material strategies
+• healthy materials

 • improved indoor air quality